I'm a freelance writer with years experience writing about quality products.

 If you are learning shorthand, you'll need to buy shorthand pencils.
 It's important that you have the best pencils for shorthand, which are not standard writing pencils.
 On the face of it, it's just a notepad and a pen/pencil, but these are the tools of the experts, and proper shorthand pencils will make you take down shorthand faster.

-If you are about to start a shorthand class or are teaching yourself shorthand, then it's important that you start off with the correct notepad and pencils - and that you understand why.
+If you are about to start a shorthand class or are teaching yourself shorthand, then it's important that you start off with the correct notepad and pencils—and that you understand why.
 Using the wrong type could lead to failure, without you understanding why you're struggling.
-The best pencils for shorthand are the ones that enable you to write more smoothly, faster, more confidently, which means understanding what makes a good pencil for shorthand and why another might not be so good.
+The best pencils for shorthand are the ones that enable you to write more smoothly, faster, more confidently.
+Read on to better understand what makes a good pencil for shorthand and why another might not be so good.

 Nobody will stop speaking while you take time out to turn a page—and that's why it's important that you start with the best shorthand notepads.